 |Exam Dates||Registration Deadline|

-We also ask for your patience as we confirm a definite timeline as to when the exams will be administered for the Spring 2022 administration.
+We also ask for your patience as we confirm a definite timeline as to when the exams will be administered for the Fall 2023 administration.
 As information becomes available, we will update our website.

 Rescheduling & Cancelling